 Color options.
 Color figures can be published (1) in color both in the online journal and in the printed journal, or (2) in color online and gray scale in print.
 You must choose one option for all of the color figures within a paper; that is, you cannot choose option (1) for one color figure and option (2) for another color figure.
 You cannot submit two versions of the same figure, one for color and one for gray scale.

 - The color-in-print option requires that you pay full page and color charges.
-Before choosing this option, please carefully review page and color costs to ensure that you have the necessary funding.
+Before choosing this option, please carefully review publication charges before submitting your manuscript.

 - For the color-online-only option, there is no charge for color.
 You are responsible for ensuring that color figures are understandable when converted to gray scale and that the text and captions are understandable in both the online and print versions.
 You cannot refer to the word “COLOR” or the color of a line, symbol, or other element (i.e. red, blue, green, yellow, etc.) to describe your figures.
 It is essential that you review the Tutorial on Producing Online-Only Color Figures and that you view the color figures in gray scale before submitting them.
-Reviewers should have access to figures and captions that you believe are ready to be published.
 Please prepare your manuscript and figures following the guidelines for the color option that you have chosen.
-If color figures are changed to gray scale after acceptance of the paper, there will be a delay to publication while the paper undergoes further review by the Editorial Board.
+After acceptance of the paper, you may NOT change your color option.

 Units.
 Except where common practice in seismology dictates otherwise, units should follow the Système Internationale(SI).
 We strongly encourage authors to adopt SI units for seismic moment (N m instead of dyne cm) and stress (MPa instead of bars) in order to develop an international standard.